m4dh0rs3/cas/README.md

 - [ ] Integrate, differentiate expressions
 - [ ] Solve single- and multi-variable equations / inequalities

+### TODO

+#### Eval

+The current eval is not very sophisticated.
+It is functional, but can't simplify any expressions, if a subexpression remains unresolved.

 ### REPL

 This crate comes with an interactive comand-line-interface: Read-Eval-Print-Loop.